openstack-k8s-operators/osp-director-operator/README.md

 b) register the overcloud systems to required channels

 The command in step a) to accept the current available rendered playbooks contain the latest inventory file of the overcloud and can be used to register the overcloud nodes to the required repositories for deployment.
 Use the procedure as described in [5.9.
-Running Ansible-based registration manually](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html-single/advanced_overcloud_customization/index#running-ansible-based-registration-manually-portal) do do so.
+Running Ansible-based registration manually](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html-single/advanced_overcloud_customization/index#running-ansible-based-registration-manually-portal) to do so.

 ```bash
 oc rsh openstackclient